 - Reduces Compaction loosens compacted Soil.

-- Drought Resistant: Grass will be able to access water a deeper level.
+- Drought Resistant: Grass will be able to access the water at a deeper level.

 - Makes your soil healthy promoting a healthy lawn.